Gardner Murphy

 Gardner Murphy (July 8, 1895 – March 18, 1979) was an American psychologist who specialized in social and personality psychology and parapsychology.
-His career highlights included serving as president of the American Psychological Association and of the British Society for Psychical Research.
+His career highlights include serving as president of the American Psychological Association and the British Society for Psychical Research.

 Biography

 Family life and education

 Murphy was born on July 8, 1895, in Chillicothe, Ohio, US.
-He was the son of Edgar Gardner Murphy, an Episcopal minister and known activist.
+He was the son of Edgar Gardner Murphy, an Episcopal minister and activist.
 Upon graduating with a BA from Yale University in 1916, Murphy attended Harvard University, working with L. T. Troland in a telepathy experiment, and achieving his MA in 1917.
 Murphy succeeded Troland as holder of the Hodgson Fellowship in Psychical Research at Harvard University.
-After the war, in 1919, Murphy continued his studies at Columbia University, working towards his PhD, and combined this, until it was awarded in 1923, with work under the Hodgson Fellowship.
+After the first world war, in 1919, Murphy continued his studies at Columbia University, working towards his PhD, which he was awarded in 1923.
+During this time he was also working under the Hodgson Fellowship.
 He later married Lois Barclay and had two children, Al and Margaret.

 Murphy was recognized for being generous and kind, such as by offering assistance or loans if a student or colleague was in trouble.
 He also spoke out against racial conflicts and advocated for peaceful relations.

 Inspiration

 Murphy was inspired by the work of psychologists and scientists such as Herbert Spencer, Sigmund Freud, William James, and Charles Darwin.
 Most of his works integrated aspects of each of these previous scientists.
 Murphy was a strong admirer of Freud, often drawing from his psychoanalytic theories.
 He considered Freud a true artistic genius while also remaining capable of taking a critical view.
 Murphy was especially interested in Freud's perspective of the self, including regression and needs.
-The world was sceptical of Freud at the time, yet Murphy still embraced his ideas, even when encountering ridicule.
+The world was skeptical of Freud at the time, yet Murphy still embraced his ideas, even when encountering ridicule.

 While researching William James, Murphy took interest in James' philosophical perspective.
 He admired how James easily defined the boundaries between man, the world, and consciousness.
 Along with James and Freud, Murphy also took to Darwin, specifically his theory of evolution.
-Murphy became particularly focused on the theory of behavioural adaption in organisms, which posits that animals adapt to their environments for their own survival.
+Murphy became particularly focused on the theory of behavioral adaption in organisms, which posits that animals adapt to their environments for their own survival.
 This particular theory of evolutionary adaption was woven into multiple personality theories later presented by Murphy.